dokku/dokku/docs/getting-started/install/debian.md

-# Debian Package Installation Notes
+# '.deb' Package Installation Notes

-As of 0.3.18, dokku defaults to being installed via debian package.
+As of 0.3.18, dokku defaults to being installed via a debian package.
 While certain hosts may require extra work to get running, you may optionally wish to automate the installation of dokku without the use of our `bootstrap.sh` bash script.
 The following are the steps run by said script:

 ```shell
 # install prerequisites